f5devcentral/f5-automation-labs/docs/class1/module3/module3.rst

    BIG-IP devices

-The labs in the module will focus on the high level features in place to achieve full L1-7 automation.
-As mentioned above, iApps are a key component of this toolchain.
+The labs in the module will focus on the high level features in place to achieve full L4-7 automation.
+As mentioned above, iApp Templates are a key component of the chain of linked tools (toolchain) we are building.

 In this Module we will focus on building a **Service Catalog** using the App Services iApp template you learned about in Module 2.
 The focus in Module 2 was showing how to drive rich deployments, however, a large amount of F5 **Domain Specific Knowledge** was still required to drive the deployments.
 From a conceptual view iApp templates alone do not fully satisfy the requirement for a fully **Declarative** interface because while the iApp template simplifies the underlying **Imperative** actions it does not allow the adminstrator to build an **Interface** that minimizes or eliminates the need for **Domain Specific Knowledge**.

 For example, we deployed a service that enabled HTTP Traffic Management with an iRule attached and Profile Customizations.
 To the F5 administrator these are all very familar terms, however, to a consumer, such as an Application Owner, the terms *Virtual Server*, *iRule*, *Profile*, etc. are foreign concepts.

 To solve this problem iWorkflow allows the adminstrator to create a **Service Catalog Template** that is an **Abstraction** of the iApp templates input fields.
 By doing this the F5 administrator can **create an interface tailored to the use case and knowledge level of the CONSUMER rather than the ADMINSTRATOR**, enabling full featured and complex Layer 4-7 Application and Security services that are tailored to business need and use case rather than the technical implementation.
 Additionally, the **Service Abstraction** acheived when creating the **Service Catalog** enables the easy integration of